 Non-members can also have access to the MLS as a non-member.
 In most cases, the Realtor® fees and non-member fees are the same.
 The difference is that they do not subscribe to the Realtor® Code of Ethics.

-There are 3 basic alternatives that maybe available in your market
+There are 3 basic lower cost listing options that maybe available in your market

 Flat fee brokers that provide listing services for a flat fee which can range from $300 to $5000 or more depending on the services they perform.
 Fees for these brokers are expected up front.

-In addition to putting your home in the MLS, some flat fee brokers offer “ala cart” pricing for services ranging from taking photos for the MLS, offering lock boxes and a sign, setting your home up on the appointment services, documents and so forth.
+In addition to putting your home in the MLS, some flat fee brokers offer “ala cart” pricing for services ranging from taking photos for the MLS, offering lock boxes and a sign to setting your home up on the appointment services that ahear to strick security protocol, provide documents and so forth.

-In all cases, keep in mind that in addition to their fees, you will have to pay the broker that represents the buyer their fee, usually for a percentage of the sale price.
+In all cases, keep in mind that in addition to their fees, you still will be obligated to pay the broker that represents the buyer their fee, usually for a percentage of the sale price.
 Make sure that you offer a fee that will is compatible with the market*.

 In most cases, where permitted by law, these brokers will not be representing you.
 They are there to put your home in the Multiple listing Service(s) as well as provide the paperwork.
 All negotiations will be handled by you, the seller.

 Full service flat fee brokers will represent you in all aspects of marketing and negotiations on your behalf, just like traditional brokers.
 The difference is you pay a flat fee vs a percentage of the sale price which is usually paid at closing.
 These brokers generally share a portion of their fee with the broker that secures the buyer.
-Again, make sure that the fee being offered to the broker that represents the buyer is compatible with the market*.
+Again, make sure that the fee being offered to the selling broker is compatible with the market*.